mitulty/AHIR-Toolchain/README.md

 ## Building and running
 Install docker by visiting docs.docker.com

-Copy dockerfile and launch file to a directory On that directory open a terminal and build docker
+Copy dockerfile and launch file to a directory.
+On that directory open a terminal and build docker

 ```docker build -t ahir_dev .```